-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario Under the 'Do Nothing' scenario, the important and unique heritage of the Area is further diminished as the quality of buildings in the Conservation Area falls.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & eri 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario The effects of the policy will likely be felt predominantly by residents across the Area, increasing throughout the life of the Plan.
+These impacts individually and cumulatively are not likely to be significant.
+Under the 'Do Nothing' scenario, the worsening impacts of climate change mean that storm water is not adequately dealt with and opportunities to put in place sustainable drainage solutions are not taken.
 The policy will have a positive effect but this will not be significant.